theBlue0x/docs/docs/index.md

 *   _currency_ is a currency ID (optional)
 *   _account_ is an account ID (optional if _currency_ provided)
 *   _firstIndex_ is a zero-based index to the first currency exchange to retrieve (optional)
-*   -lastIndex_ is a zero-based index to the last currency exchange to retrieve (optional)
+*   _lastIndex_ is a zero-based index to the last currency exchange to retrieve (optional)
 *   _timestamp_ is the earliest block (in seconds since the genesis block) to retrieve (optional)
 *   _includeCurrencyInfo_ is _true_ to include several currency-related fields (optional)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)